RichardBKeck/DATA310-Project-2/README.md

 - The optimal $R^{2}$ for Lasso was found at: alpha ≈ 0.0240, Polynomial Features = 2.
 The $R^{2}$ was ≈ 0.5786
 - The optimal $R^{2}$ for ElasticNet was found at: alpha ≈ 0.012, Polynomial Features = 2.
 The $R^{2}$ was ≈ 0.5726

 These initial results suggested that the initial $R^{2}$ for Ridge was below $10^{-5}$, as $10^{-5}$ was the minimum value of alpha tested.
 Thereofore a second round of trials with a lower alpha hyperparameter would be necessary.
-Though both Lasso and ElasticNet yielded usable answeres, the precesiion could be increased.
+Though both Lasso and ElasticNet yielded usable answeres, the precision could be increased.

 ## Second Trial
 The Second Trial involved calling the same functions as in trial one, but with different alpha paramaters.